-The King*Chavez*Parks Initiative is a program sponsored by Michigan's Department of Talent and Economic Development's Talent Investment Agency (TIA).
+The King*Chavez*Parks Initiative is a program sponsored by Michigan's Department of Labor and Economic Opportunity.

 Future Faculty Fellowship - Application available here.

 *Fill out and return application on pages 3-6.

 *Include an educational and career goal statement linking interests and academic preparation to current studies and postsecondary teaching career focus.

 *Submit 2 faculty references with application.

 Future Faculty Fellows

 1401 Presque Isle Ave.

 For questions or concerns:

 Fax: (906) 227-1740